stavrakas13/TollAnalysisWebApp/README.md

-This is a WebApp for Toll Passages Management and Analysis that i worked with Dimitris Thivaios, Dimitris Liakis and Vassilis Anastasiadis as part of Software Engineering Course in ECE NTUA.
+**Toll Passages Management and Analysis WebApp**

-**Features:**
+This web application was developed as part of the Software Engineering course at ECE NTUA by Stavros, Dimitris Thivaios, Dimitris Liakis, and Vassilis Anastasiadis.

--Map of Greece with all Toll Stations (Leaflet.js)
+**Features**

--Predictions of passing car's flow with Machine Learning
+    Map of Greece with all Toll Stations (using Leaflet.js) Predictions of passing car flows using Machine Learning models Statistics for all tolling companies

--Statistics for all companies
+    Debt Optimization between companies created by cross e-pass usage CLI-client for Admin Management

--Optimizing debts between companies that are created by cross e-pass usage
+**Software Development Stack**

--CLI-client for Admin-Management
+    Backend: Node.js / Express (REST API)

-**Software Development Stack:**
+    Frontend: React.js
--MYSQL Database
+    Database: MySQL
--Nodejs/Express Backend REST API
+    Machine Learning: scikit-learn
--React.js Frontend
+    Testing: Jest

--scikit-learn ML Framework
+**Documentation**

--Testing with Jest
+    UML Diagrams

-**Documentation:**
+    Open API Specifications

--UML
+Disclaimer: This project was created for educational purposes only and is not intended for commercial use.
--Open API
+My Contributions

-Disclaimer:
+As part of this project, my main focus was on:
-Created for educational, not commercial, purposes.
+    Developing the REST API backend using Node.js and Express.

-My main focus in this project was the creation at the areas of REST API Backend and API Functional Testing.
+    Conducting API functional testing to ensure proper functionality of the backend.